-Born on May 17, 1947.
+John McDougall was born on May 17, 1947.
 America’s doctor and author.
 He co-founded and chairs Dr. McDougall’s Right Foods Inc. in San Francisco.
 His diet books emphasize low-fat, starchy food.
 The McDougall Plan is a fad diet that may cause flatulence, limited food choices, and poor mineral absorption from excessive fiber.

 American McDougall graduated from MSU’s Human Medicine College.
-My internship was at Queen’s Medical Center in Honolulu, Hawaii, and my residency at the University of Hawaii.
+My internship was at Queen’s Medical Center in Honolulu, Hawaii, and my residency was at the University of Hawaii.
 He’s appeared on TV talk shows and Vegetarian Times.

 Mc Dougall Diet